Reply Markup

 URL buttons

 Buttons of this type have a small arrow icon to help the user understand that tapping on a URL button will open an external link.
-In this example we use InlineKeyboardButton.WithUrl helper method to create a button with a text and url.
+In this example we pass a single InlineKeyboardButton, and the constructor understand the second argument is an URL rather than callbackData.

 // using Telegram.Bot.Types.ReplyMarkups;